MagnumOpuses/jobtechdev.se/content/faq/_index.md

     "qa":[
           {
-           "q":"Am I allowed to cache and store data in my own backend?", "a":"Yes, you are allowed to cache and store data from our open APIs to your own backend" },
+           "q":"Am I allowed to cache and store data in my own backend?", "a":"Yes, you are allowed to cache and store data from our open APIs to your own backend."
+          },
           {
            "q":"Can I add an application of my own as a showcase?",